sgorgun/filter-partial-classes-and-methods/README.md

     Implement a `FilterByPalindromic` method that takes an array of integers and filters it in such a way that the output will be a new array consisting only of elements that are palindromes.
 If there are no such elements return an empty array.
 Do not use LINQ queries and delegates.
     </details>

-    What part of the code can be made reusable, and which part is customizable, depending on the specific way of matching the number with a certain `predicate`*?
+    What part of the code can be made reusable?
+And which part can be customizable depending on the specific way of matching the number with a certain predicate*?
 - Using the `static classes and methods (extension and partial methods recommended)` only, propose the option of allocating reusable code.
 Do not use delegates, abstact classes, interfaces or LINQ.
 - Demonstrate the possibility of using common code with two different predicate of the number.
 Place solutions in two separate projects:
     - [Filter by Digit](/FilerByDigit);